-Budapest’s Palace Quarter consists of a cluster of ornate buildings behind the National Museum (Pollack Mihály tér) and along Reviczky, Ötpacsirta, and Horánszky streets.
+Budapest’s Palace Quarter consists of a cluster of dazzling buildings behind the National Museum (Pollack Mihály tér) and along Reviczky, Ötpacsirta, and Horánszky streets.
 These were the winter palaces of the Hungarian aristocracy, located strategically near the museum, which functioned as the Upper Chamber of the Hungarian Parliament in the 19th century.
-The aristocracy is long gone – most fled the country from the Communists – but a few interiors have been preserved.
+The aristocracy is long gone – most fled the country before the Communist takeover in 1947 – but a few interiors have been preserved.

 Such as that of the Wenckheim Palace, today part of the Szabó Ervin Library.
-For the €4 admission, you’ll be privy to a surreal scene: throngs of local students cramming for their exams inside the chandelier-studded former ballroom and wood-paneled cigar room (4th floor!) loaded with Rococo ceiling decorations.
+For the €4 admission, you’ll be privy to a surreal scene: throngs of students cramming for their exams inside the chandelier-studded former ballroom and wood-paneled cigar room (4th floor!) loaded with Rococo ceiling decorations.

 Is it time for a drink?
-At Fecske, you can enjoy a cool lager beside students taking their study breaks of various lengths and with various amounts of alcohol (a bit older, and more self-consciously cool crowd flocks to the nearby Lumen Café).
-Those more into shopping can unearth some gems at Typo Showroom, a high-end thrift store tucked away on the corner of Horánszky and Krúdy Gyula utca.
+At Fecske, you can enjoy a cool lager beside students taking their study breaks of various lengths and with various amounts of alcohol.
+A bit older, and self-consciously cool crowd flocks to the nearby Lumen Café.
+Those more into shopping can unearth some gems at Typo Showroom, a high-end thrift store on the corner of Horánszky and Krúdy Gyula utca.

 9 p.m.
 Dinner & drinks in District 7

 Budapest’s Old Jewish Quarter, also known as the Party District, has become a victim of its own success, but you can still find treasures amid ruin bar copycats and rowdy bachelor party crews decked out in uniforms (the main danger zone is Gozsdu Udvar).
 Such as M, a small, cozy restaurant that defies categorization.
 The menu is a collection of dishes that Miklós Sulyok, the literary-minded owner, is partial to: grilled goat cheese salad with beets, sweetbread in a white tarragon-laced sauce, monkfish pasta.
-Pair them with the wallet-friendly Hungarian wines.
-(Be sure to book in advance.)
+Pair them with the Hungarian wines and be sure to book in advance.

-Szimpla Kert is the ruin bar that prompted the neighborhood’s revival, but if the line to get in isn't worth the wait, you could saunter over to Madách tér.
+Szimpla Kert is the ruin bar that prompted the neighborhood’s revival, but if the line isn't worth the wait, you could saunter over to Madách tér.
 There, crowds of fashionable locals fill the sidewalk outside Központ and Telep, two see-and-be-seen bars across from one another.
-Looking for a middle-aged crowd?
+Looking for an older crowd?
 Try Kisüzem or Fekete Kutya, both just a few blocks away.

 10 a.m.
 Castle Hill, National Gallery, pastries

-Fuel up on breakfast, there are plenty of options, then head to the Buda side, ideally via the recently pedestrianized and renovated Chain Bridge.
-Don’t mind the fellow tourists you’ll have to share the Old Town with, and climb up to the Castle Hill so elegantly perched above the Danube (bus #16 and the funicular are available if you don't feel like walking).
+Fuel up on breakfast, plenty of options out there, then head to the Buda side, ideally via the recently pedestrianized and renovated Chain Bridge.
+Don’t mind the fellow tourists you’ll have to share the Old Town with, and climb up to the Castle Hill so magically perched above the Danube (bus #16 and the funicular are available if you don't feel like walking).
 What used to be the Royal Palace today houses the National Gallery, with a sweeping permanent collection of local artworks.

-Not all locals are thrilled by all the construction works taking place in the Castle Hill: buildings destroyed by Allied bombs are now springing back to life as perfect replicas, instead of giving contemporary architecture a chance (example: the Royal Guard and Riding Halls).
+Not all locals are thrilled by the frenzy of construction works taking place in the Castle Hill: buildings destroyed by Allied bombs are now springing back to life as perfect replicas, instead of giving contemporary architecture a chance (example: the Royal Guard and Riding Halls).

 12 p.m.
 Art gallery and lunch